ragnarlodbrok1992/007-merchant-adventurers/design-documents/merchant-adventurers-gdd.md

 3. Trade Wars in Dynamic Economy with a hint of naval/land warfare - main focus of the game will be on dynamic economy.
 Naval/land warfare should only be fought to secure some more trade or to cripple rivalries.
+4. Player avatars - like starbound/terarria, game is player-centric.

 ## Gameplay Mechanics